YimingRen111/SOFT2412_A1/README.md

     - Methods: `loadJSON()`, `addAdmin()`, `adminlogin()`, `addItem()`, `removeItem()`, `modifyItem()`, `printAllItems()`, `printItems()`, `printItem()`, `printAllOrders()`, and `printOrder()`.

 ## How to Run the Program
 To run the program, please use the `gradle run` command in the terminal.
-Upon running, you will be greeted with the following options:
+Upon running, you will see the the following options in terminal as Text UI:

 - Hello and welcome!